 Interestingly, a one-dimensional point-like particle of polychromatic white light can be mathematically modelled by summing an infinite number of plane waves with an infinite number of wavelengths.
-A larger polychromatic particle of light known as a wave packet can be modelled by summing a group of plane waves with slightly different wavelengths (de Broglie 1924; Bohr 1928; Darwin 1931).
+A larger polychromatic particle of light known as a wave packet can be modelled by summing a group of plane waves with slightly different wavelengths (de Broglie 1924; Bohr 1928; Darwin 1931; Strickland 2018).
 Such a particle-like wave packet can be created experimentally with a pinhole and a rapid shutter (Bohm 1979).

-Newton's particulate theory of light could not explain the colors of soap bubbles and peacock feathers observed by himself and by Robert Hooke (1665) and the diffraction of light described and named by Francesco Maria Grimaldi (1665).
-However, these phenomena could be explained at the turn of the nineteenth century by Thomas Young (1804, 1807; Anon 1804) in terms of the interference of light waves.
+Newton's (1730) particulate theory of light could not explain the colors of soap bubbles and peacock feathers observed by himself and by Robert Hooke (1665) and the diffraction of light described and named by Francesco Maria Grimaldi (1665).
+However, these phenomena could be explained at the turn of the nineteenth century by Thomas Young (1804, 1807; Anon 1804; Peacock 1855; Peacock and Leitch 1855; Scheider 1986; Kipnis 1991; Simon 2014; Ganci 2019) in terms of the interference of light waves.
 By the end of the nineteenth century, as a result of the successes of James Clerk Maxwell's (1865) electromagnetic wave theory and Heinrich Hertz's (1893) demonstration that electromagnetic waves obey the laws of optics, the wave theory of light (Huygens 1690), which itself had been marginalized by the particulate theory of light, was resurrected and improved, and its proponents relegated Newton's particulate theory of light to the sidelines (Stokes 1884).
 At the fin de siècle, Albert Michelson (1903) triumphantly wrote, "The more important fundamental laws and facts of physical science have all been discovered, and these are now so firmly established that the possibility of their ever being supplanted in consequence of new discoveries is exceedingly remote."
-However, Lord Kelvin (1904) recognized that there were nineteenth century clouds over the wave theory of light created in part by the results of the Michelson-Morley experiment (Michelson and Morley 1887).
-Some of these clouds would blow over following the introduction of the quantum mechanical, mathematical point-like photon, which could explain the photoelectric effect (Einstein 1905a), while others would remain since it was not possible to describe and explain interference in terms of the mathematical point-like quantum mechanical photon.
+However, Lord Kelvin (1904) recognized that there were "nineteenth century clouds" over the wave theory of light created in part by the results of the Michelson-Morley experiment (Michelson and Morley 1887.
+Some of these clouds would blow over following the introduction of the quantum mechanical, mathematical point-like photon that could explain the photoelectric effect (Einstein 1905a) as well as the change of wavelength that occurs during fluorescence (Stokes 1884; Humphry 2010), while others would remain since it was not possible to describe and explain interference in terms of the mathematical point-like quantum mechanical photon.